-The statistic depicts Mexico's gross domestic product (GDP) per capita from 2004 to 2014.
+The statistic depicts Mexico's gross domestic product (GDP) per capita from 2010 to 2014, with projections up until 2020.
 The GDP refers to the total market value of all goods and services that are produced within a country per year.
 It is an important indicator for the economic strength of a country.
 In 2011, Mexico's estimated GDP per capita amounted to approximately 10,123.93 U.S. dollars.

 Economy of Mexico